 If you’re sick and visiting your doctor, talk about different treatment options and ask whether an antibiotic is completely needed.
 There might be natural methods that are just as effective as an antibiotic, so don’t assume you need one or pressure your health care provider to prescribe.

 - Don’t take an antibiotic for asthma symptoms, seasonal allergy symptoms, or viral infections like a cold, stomach virus or the flu.
-Keep antibiotic use to when it’s absolutely necessary and only to treat bacterial infections in order to prevent antibiotic resistence.
+Keep antibiotic use to when it’s absolutely necessary and only to treat bacterial infections in order to prevent antibiotic resistance.

 - Never share antibiotics and don’t save antibiotics to use at a later time to take when you’re sick again.
 Always throw away any pills that are left over after your treatment is over.